treyhendrix/ani-ratios/Scripts/GRANH1_R_Code.md

 ## Table S2

 Please not that the formatting of this table has not been reproduced below.
-Instead, I present the information as 4 seperate tables.
+Instead, I present the information as 4 separate tables.
 The caption for this table presented in the Supplementary Information is:
 “Parameters and random effect estimates for (a) the best-fit and (b) global logistic mixed effects models predicting the sex of individual